Software-Improvement-Group/sigridci/docs/capabilities/portfolio-overview.md

 <img src="../images/portfolio-delta-new-code.png" width="600" />

-Please see [uses-system](../getting-started/uses-system.md) under *Maintainability:4* for elaboration.
+Please see [the system-level overview page](system-overview.md) under *Maintainability:4* for elaboration.

 ## Analysis questions for portfolio/trend views
 To gauge portfolio health and portfolio trends, example analysis questions are: